LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section3.md

 Adopted by the Supreme Court: July 24, 1997;
 Amendments Approved by the Supreme Court: March 1, 2003; October 6, 2004; March 6, 2008; June 9, 2016; April 5, 2018.

-# 27 NCAC 02 Rule 1.15-4	Trust Account Management in a Multi-Member Firm
+## Rule 1.15-4	Trust Account Management in a Multi-Member Firm
 (a) Trust Account Oversight Officer (TAOO).
 Lawyers in a law firm of two or more lawyers may designate a partner in the firm to serve as the trust account oversight officer (TAOO) for any general trust account into which more than one firm lawyer deposits trust funds.
 The TAOO and the partners of the firm, or those with comparable managerial authority (managing lawyers), shall agree in writing that the TAOO will oversee the administration of any such trust account in conformity with the requirements of Rule 1.15, including, specifically, the requirements of this Rule 1.15-4.
 More than one partner may be designated as a TAOO for a law firm.
 (b) Limitations on Delegation.
 Designation of a TAOO does not relieve any lawyer in the law firm of responsibility for the following:
 (1)	oversight of the administration of any dedicated trust account or fiduciary account that is associated with a legal matter for which the lawyer is primary legal counsel or with the lawyer’s performance of professional fiduciary services; and
 (2)	review of the disbursement sheets or statements of costs and receipts, client ledgers, and trust account balances for those legal matters for which the lawyer is primary legal counsel.
 (c) Training of the TAOO.
 (1)	Within the six months prior to beginning service as a TAOO, a lawyer shall, (A)	read all subparts and Comments to Rule 1.15, all formal ethics opinions of the North Carolina State Bar interpreting Rule 1.15, and the North Carolina State Bar Trust Account Handbook;
 (B)	complete one hour of accredited continuing legal education (CLE) on trust account management approved by the State Bar for the purpose of training a lawyer to serve as a TAOO;
 (C)	complete two hours of training (live, online, or self-guided) presented by a qualified educational provider on one or more of the following topics: (i) financial fraud, (ii) safeguarding funds from embezzlement, (iii) risk assessment and management for bank accounts, (iv) information security and online banking, or (v) accounting basics; and
 (D)	become familiar with the law firm’s accounting system for trust accounts.
 (2)	During each year of service as a TAOO, the designated lawyer shall attend one hour of accredited continuing legal education (CLE) on trust account management approved by the State Bar for the purpose of training a TAOO or one hour of training, presented by a qualified educational provider, on one or more of the subjects listed in paragraph (c)(1)(C).
 (d) Designation and Annual Certification.
 The written agreement designating a lawyer as the TAOO described in paragraph (a) shall contain the following:
 (1)	A statement by the TAOO that the TAOO agrees to oversee the operation of the firm’s general trust accounts in compliance with the requirements of all subparts of Rule 1.15, specifically including the mandatory oversight measures in paragraph (e) of this rule;
 (2)	Identification of the trust accounts that the TAOO will oversee;
 (3)	An acknowledgement that the TAOO has completed the training described in paragraph (c)(1) and a description of that training;
 (4)	A statement certifying that the TAOO understands the law firm’s accounting system for trust accounts; and (5)	An acknowledgement that the lawyers in the firm remain professionally responsible for the operation of the firm’s trust accounts in compliance with Rule 1.15.
 Each year on the anniversary of the execution of the agreement, the TAOO and the managing lawyers shall execute a statement confirming the continuing designation of the lawyer as the TAOO, certifying compliance with the requirements of this rule, describing the training undertaken by the TAOO as required by paragraph (c)(2), and reciting the statements required by subparagraphs (d)(1), (2), (4), and (5).
 During the lawyer’s tenure as TAOO and for six years thereafter, the agreement and all subsequent annual statements shall be maintained with the trust account records (see Rule 1.15-3(g)).
 (e) Mandatory Oversight Measures.
 In addition to any other record keeping or accounting requirement set forth in Rule 1.15-2 and Rule 1.15-3, the firm shall adopt a written policy detailing the firm’s trust account management procedures which shall annually be reviewed, updated, and signed by the TAOO and the managing lawyers.
 Each version of the policy shall be retained for the minimum record keeping period set forth in Rule 1.15-3(g).

 History Note:	Authority G.S.
 84-23;
 Eff.
 June 9, 2016.

-# 27 NCAC 02 Rule 1.15
+## Rule 1.15

 Comment TO rule 1.15 and all subparts